Listen to the Podcast

 If you don't know what verticals are or options are, in that case, you don't have the skill set.
 So, you're growing, and you're developing the skill.

-With time, as that grows, your creativity side will improve as well.
+With time, your creative side will improve

 You're mixing this combination of growth of skill and being creative little side by side.
 But if you don't have the skill, it's tough to be creative unless you're just a person who's full of freedom.
 In that case, you might do a lot of creative things, but they may not end up working out very well.